u-kartik/kartiku.github.io/_pages/about.md

 permalink: /about/
 ---

-I am Kartik, a grad student working on materials science of low carbon foorprint steelmaking at [MPIE](https://www.mpie.de/2281/en).
+I am a grad student working on materials science of low carbon foorprint steelmaking at [MPIE](https://www.mpie.de/2281/en).
     This is my personal website where I post my notes about things that I enjoy doing and having conversations about.
-[Materials Science](https://pubs.acs.org/doi/full/10.1021/acs.chemrev.2c00799) and its role in the fight against [climate change](https://www.un.org/en/climatechange/what-is-climate-change), [Badminton](https://youtu.be/rJoxacnxQZs?si=50DHI1ghCkBkJh_0), [graphic novels] (https://www.comic-con.org/awards/eisner-awards/) and pop-culture in general.
+[Materials Science](https://pubs.acs.org/doi/full/10.1021/acs.chemrev.2c00799) and its role in the fight against [climate change](https://www.un.org/en/climatechange/what-is-climate-change), [Badminton](https://youtu.be/rJoxacnxQZs?si=50DHI1ghCkBkJh_0), [graphic novels](https://www.comic-con.org/awards/eisner-awards/) and pop-culture in general.

-The webpage is under development, right now, and thus has some random things lying around.
+The webpage is under development right now, and thus has some random and unrelated things lying around.
 I plan to tidy it up once I have a bunch of posts ready to go.

 <!-- [Reverie](https://github.com/amitmerchant1990/reverie) is a Jekyll theme which is simple and opinionated.
 It's actually a fork of [jekyll-now](https://github.com/barryclark/jekyll-now) with some additional features and personal touches which I've implemented to suit my needs for [my blog](https://www.amitmerchant.com).